hipe/tmx/sakin-agac-doc/419-hugo-everyday-usage.md

 ## look it works on heroku

 in a separate tab off to the right, do:
-    $ h logs --tail -a botnoise
+    $ heroku logs --tail -a botnoise

 note: you won't see anything.